 Cuyahoga Valley National Park area

 Ohio’s first and only National Park, Cuyahoga Valley National Park has some of the best hiking trails in Northeast Ohio.
-My favorite spot to hike was Virginia Kendall State Park (aka The Ledges).
+My favorite spot to hike is Virginia Kendall State Park – The Ledges.
 This wouldn’t be ideal for a stroller, but ages 4+ would have no problems handling the stairs and grades.
-Within Ohio, this is second only to Hocking Hills as a place that will remind your family how small we really are in comparison to Creation. *My go-to summer hiking shoe**
+Here’s my guide to hiking the Ledges with kids.

 When you’re done hiking, make sure you check out all the family-friendly things to do in Sandusky.